 Strains of Meningococcus

-There are several strains of meningococcus.
-The most common are called Groups A, B, C, Y and W. Vaccines are used routinely to protect against groups ACYW.
+There are several strains of meningococcus which differ in the complex sugar (a polysaccharide) which forms the external capsule of the bacteria.
+The most common strains are called Groups A, B, C, Y and W. Vaccines are used routinely in Canada to protect against groups ACYW.
 A new vaccine against group B was approved for use in Canada in 2013.
-A second vaccine against group B was approved for use in Canada in 2018.
+A second vaccine against group B was approved in 2018.

-In Canada since 2007, Group B strains have caused almost 60% of cases or an average of 111 cases per year.
+In Canada since 2012, an average of 109 cases of invasive meningococcal disease were reported in Canada, a decline by 55% from frequency before the routine use of meningococcal vaccines against Groups A-C-Y-W. Group B strains have caused almost 40% of cases or an average of 43 cases per year.
 The frequency of group B cases does not change very much from year to year.
 However, the number of cases caused by group C, Y and W do vary over time.
-The frequency of Group C disease has decreased significantly since the introduction of routine immunization with Group C conjugate vaccine in 2002 - 1-6 in infants and older children.
-From a peak of 202 cases in 2001, the number of group C cases decreased by 90%, to an average of 19 cases between 2007-2011.
-The average annual number of cases caused by serogroup W and Y since 2007 were 11 and 34 respectively.
+The frequency of Group C disease has decreased significantly since the introduction of routine immunization with Group C conjugate vaccine in 2002.
+From a peak of 202 cases in 2001, the number of group C cases decreased by 93%.
+Between 2012-2022, rates of disease caused by Groups B, Y and W varied markedly across Canada.
+Group B strains caused more than 50% of cases in QC-and Atlantic provinces, but less than 25% in Western provinces.
+Conversely, Group W cased 50-60% of cases in Western Canada (BC-AB-SK-MN), but less than 20% in Eastern Canada (ON-QC-Atlantic provinces).
+Group Y causes 30% of cases in ON and QC but less than 15% in the rest of Canada.

 Group A strains causes large epidemics in Africa almost every year and epidemics have also occurred in India, Pakistan, Nepal, and China in recent years.
 There have been no group A epidemics in Canada or USA for over 65 years.